strimzi/strimzi.github.io/_posts/2025-03-26-phased-strimzi-upgrade-example.md

 So what can we do to add more control?

-## Phased upgrades
+### Options for phased upgrades

 What we need is a way to control which Kafka clusters get upgraded and in what order.
 This is often referred to as a phased upgrade or as an upgrade with _"blast radius"_ control because we can limit the application of the upgrade to a small number of resources (the radius) and contain any potential negative effects (the blast).

 There are several possible ways to implement phased upgrades of the Kafka clusters managed by a Strimzi operator:

-### Custom image per Kafka cluster

-You can prevent the fleet rolling situation by overriding the [image](https://strimzi.io/docs/operators/latest/configuring#con-common-configuration-images-reference) used by each Kafka cluster.
-You could manually set this to the version used by the current Strimzi Operator version.
-As you have manually set this, the changes to the image map environment variables when you upgrade the Strimzi Operator would not change the images of the operands.
-So no automatic rolling would occur.
-You could then manually switch the image used by each Kafka cluster to the new Strimzi version.
-This would allow you to control which clusters rolled and when.

-However, you would then enter a situation where a new operator version (for example 0.45) is talking to a Kafka cluster running the old Strimzi version's container images (eg 0.44).
-As mentioned in the introduction, the Strimzi container images represent an API with certain scripts, endpoints and environment variables expected to be present.
-Running a newer Strimzi version administering a Kafka cluster using older Strimzi images _could_ lead to issues and is not a recommended or supported deployment model.

-### Strimzi per Namespace
+#### Strimzi per Namespace

-Another way to achieve blast radius control is to install a Strimzi Cluster Operator in every namespace where Kafka clusters are running.
+The first option is to install a Strimzi Cluster Operator in every namespace where Kafka clusters are running.
 This way you could upgrade the Cluster Operator Deployment one namespace at a time and have blast radius control (limited to each namespace) and could, if you encounter an issue, roll back a particular Operator upgrade.

 However, if you have multiple Kafka clusters in a namespace you would still roll all of them automatically.